-About to replace or upgrade hooks on your hard body lures?
-Then now’s the perfect opportunity to step up your fishing too!
+About to replace the hooks on your hard body lures?
+Well then, now’s the perfect opportunity to upgrade not just your hooks but your entire fishing experience!
 Fishing hooks may seem like pretty basic items, but whether or not you choose the right ones can make a massive difference to your results.

 Quick Tip: Many commercial lures (even top shelf ones) are sold with cheap, nasty hooks.
 Why?
 Because experienced anglers will only upgrade their lure fishing hooks to suit their personal needs, that’s why!
 And because less experienced anglers don’t know the difference!